johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.8 Holding Patterns and Entries.md

 5. Hold Entries ([[AIM 5]]-3-8)
 	1. Types
 		1. Direct (turn to outbound heading)
-		2. Parallel (first turn direction is OPPOSITE of hold turns.)
+		2. Parallel (first turn direction is OPPOSITE of hold turns, fly for 1min, turn back to intercept inbound)
 			1. VOR vs GPS turning to outbound
 		3. Teardrop (turn with 30° offset from outbound leg)
 	2. Tips for determining hold entry